 Apr 1, 2026 17:40This week, ferrous metals retreated after a rapid rise.
-At the beginning of the week, the market said that Asia had shifted to coal-fired power generation due to a natural gas supply deficit, while Indonesia would increase coal production and impose export taxes.
-The rise in international coal prices was transmitted to China, and coking coal and coke led the gains in ferrous metals; mid-week, the Middle East situation remained volatile, and the U.S. and Iran held differing attitudes toward war, with ferrous metals consolidating at high levels; the pullback in the second half of the week was also mainly due to the weakening of the cost-side logic, as market rumors said long-term iron ore contract negotiations had been completed, expectations for tightening iron ore supply declined, and raw materials turned into the main driver of the pullback.
-In the spot market, speculative trading and end-user purchase sentiment improved in the first half of the week, while rigid demand remained dominant in the second half, and the spot-futures price spread widened somewhat......
+At the beginning of the week, the market reported last week that Asia had shifted to coal-fired power generation due to a natural gas supply deficit, and that Indonesia would increase coal production and impose export taxes.
+The rise in international coal prices transmitted to China, with coking coal and coke leading the ferrous metals higher.
+Mid-week, the Middle East situation fluctuated, with the U.S. and Iran holding divergent attitudes toward war, and ferrous metals consolidated at highs.
+The pullback in the second half of the week was mainly driven by weakening cost-side logic.
+Market rumors suggested that iron ore long-term contract negotiations had been completed, expectations of iron ore supply tightening diminished, and raw materials shifted to a pullback-driven trend.
+Spot market side, speculative activity and end-user purchase enthusiasm improved in the first half of the week, while the second half continued to be dominated by rigid demand, and the spot-futures price spread widened somewhat...

 Mar 27, 2026 18:45This week, ferrous metals held up well within a narrow range.
 Over the weekend, turmoil in the Middle East and the escalation of the U.S.-Iran conflict triggered wild swings in the international energy market, sending energy and precious metals sharply higher, while ferrous metals—except coking coal and coke—mostly retreated after rapid rise following the open; mid-week, although there were bullish expectations around the Two Sessions, no new news emerged, the steel market remained relatively stable, and the pattern of raw materials outperforming finished steel products continued; in the latter half of the week, the Two Sessions’ macro conclusions met expectations, but had already been priced in by futures earlier, and high-level fluctuations in international oil prices continued to support raw materials, in turn pushing ferrous metals to edge higher on a steady footing.
 In the spot market, in the second week after the holiday, the market gradually resumed work and resumed production, but with insufficient momentum from futures, overall willingness to purchase was not high, and transactions were mainly concluded at low prices......